Shore (album): Music and lyrics

-Will Hodgkinson of The Times characterized the album's mood as similar to the Portuguese/Brazilian emotion of saudade, a "kind of wistfulness containing sadness and hope in equal measures".
+Will Hodgkinson of The Times characterized the album's mood as similar to the Portuguese and Brazilian emotion of saudade, a "kind of wistfulness containing sadness and hope in equal measures".
 Pecknold described the album as having a yin and yang relationship with Crack-Up.

 Pecknold has called Shore his least personal album, written with a focus on other people.
 The lyrics of "Sunblind" reference Pecknold's musical heroes who have died, including Richard Swift, Bill Withers, John Prine, Elliott Smith, Arthur Russell, Judee Sill, David Berman, Nick Drake, Otis Redding, Jeff Buckley, Curtis Mayfield, and Jimi Hendrix.
 In its chorus, Pecknold expresses gratitude for being alive and pledges to use the inspiration the artists have given him to live a full life in honor of their deaths.
 Human memory is a prevalent theme on the album, including how musicians "stay alive" through the memories people attach to their music.
 Pecknold was partly influenced by his grandfather who had a stroke while he was making the album, and suffered lapses in his memory.

 The chorus of "Can I Believe You" features approximately 400 to 500 voices compiled from recordings solicited by Pecknold from his Instagram followers.

 "Jara" is titled after the Chilean singer and political activist Victor Jara, who was tortured and killed during the dictatorship of Augusto Pinochet.
 It was written by Pecknold to venerate friends of his who are political activists.